Good thinking digital wellbeing service

 What is Good Thinking?

-Good Thinking is a quality-assured prevention and early-intervention digital wellbeing service that uses social listening and marketing to direct people who self-identify as having issues around sleep, anxiety, low mood and stress towards personalised digital interventions.
+Good Thinking is a quality-assured prevention and early-intervention digital wellbeing service that uses digital marketing to direct people who self-identify as having issues around sleep, anxiety, low mood and stress towards personalised digital interventions.

 The Good Thinking service: